 Our work contributes to the rapidly expanding application of LLMs in optimization, yet we address a distinct and often overlooked challenge.
-Much of the existing research focuses on the \textit{pre-solving phase}, from automatically formulating problems from natural language~\citep{ramamonjison2023nl4opt, ahmaditeshnizi2023optimus, xiao2023chain, huang2025orlm}, to configuring solver algorithms~\citep{lawless2025llms} and even positioning the LLM as a direct, formulation-free optimizer~\citep{yang2023large}.
-Complementing these efforts, other work evaluates the foundational knowledge of LLMs on core principles, such as primal-dual theory, which is crucial for reliable modeling and education~\citep{klamkin2025dualschool}.
+Much of the existing research focuses on the \textit{pre-solving phase}, from automatically formulating problems from natural language~\cite{ramamonjison2023nl4opt,ahmaditeshnizi2023optimus,xiao2023chain,huang2025orlm}, to configuring solver algorithms~\cite{lawless2025llms} and even positioning the LLM as a direct, formulation-free optimizer~\cite{yang2023large}.
+Complementing these efforts, other work evaluates the foundational knowledge of LLMs on core principles, such as primal-dual theory, which is crucial for reliable modeling and education~\cite{klamkin2025dualschool}.
 In contrast to these approaches, our work addresses the \textit{post-solution} challenge by providing a method for users to efficiently filter and navigate the large set of trade-off solutions from a multi-objective optimization, thus complementing the existing pipeline.

-Our work is also related to research on how LLMs express preferences in pairwise comparisons, a concept foundational to Reinforcement Learning from Human Feedback (RLHF)~\citep{ouyang2022training} and the ``LLM-as-a-judge'' paradigm~\citep{zheng2023judging}. \cite{li2025aligning} demonstrated that models differ substantially in their logical preference consistency, across dimensions such as transitivity, commutativity, and negation invariance, and that improving this consistency, for example through their REPAIR method, leads to more stable, reliable, and higher-performing systems in downstream ranking and evaluation tasks.
-At the same time, more recent work warns us of potential pitfalls when treating LLMs as evaluators. \cite{gao2025scylla} show that when used to simulate or replicate human behavior.
+Our work is also related to research on how LLMs express preferences in pairwise comparisons, a concept foundational to Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training} and the ``LLM-as-a-judge'' paradigm~\cite{zheng2023judging}. \cite{liu2024aligning} demonstrated that models differ substantially in their logical preference consistency, across dimensions such as transitivity, commutativity, and negation invariance, and that improving this consistency through methods such as their REPAIR method, leads to more stable, reliable, and higher-performing systems in downstream ranking and evaluation tasks.
+At the same time, more recent work warns us of potential pitfalls when treating LLMs as evaluators. \cite{gao2025scylla} shows some common pitfalls when using LLMs to simulate or replicate human behavior.
 Their results suggest that LLMs’ internal preference structures and responses are sensitive to extraneous artifacts (such as prompt framing, role assignment, or safety filters) and diverge from human behavior in unpredictable ways.
-We extend these results to new multi-objective setting, investigating whether these preference instabilities are amplified when navigating the complex trade-offs between competing objectives.
+We extend these results to new multi-objective settings, investigating whether these preference instabilities are amplified when navigating the complex trade-offs between competing objectives.